Gayathri10112002/Pro-card/README.md

 # Pro-card
-  ~ it is a static card
+  ~ it is a static card and used some effects by CSS.
   # CSS , HTML